adamtuliper/Unity-OrksWithForks/README.md

 1. Find a coin in the scene and click on it.
 It may help to press T to select the 2D tool.

-1. Right click on the coin in the Hierarchy and choose "Select Prefab".
+1. Right click on the coin *in the Hierarchy window* and choose "Prefab->Select Asset".
 This coin is a prefab, that's why it is blue in the Hierarchy window.
 This is an instance of a shared object in your project folder.
 If you change the shared object, you'll change every instance of that coin.

 1. In the Project Window, ensure the coin is highlighted.
 Note - we're talking about the project window, not the Hierarchy window.
 Click the Add Component button and type in Circle.